A Sunnier Future - KION546

 Mariners should alter plans to avoid these hazardous conditions.
 Remain in port, seek safe harbor, alter course, and/or secure the vessel for severe conditions.

+Wednesday: Mostly sunny, but winds will be gusty at times.
+Mild on the coast with highs mainly in the 60s, cooler inland with 60s to low 70s.

-Extended: Cooler, breezier, cloudier conditions expected Wednesday/Thursday.
-Then, nicer conditions expected into the weekend.
+Extended: Cooler, breezier, cloudier conditions expected Thursday into Friday.
+There is a slight chance of a shower over the inland hills on Friday.
+Temperatures will warm out of the weekend.

 -------------------------------------------------------------------------